 The kids wake up and my morning routine begins, getting them and me ready for the day.8:30 AM

 I head off to work and drop the children off at childcare.
-I often download my course books on Audible at the beginning of each term and listen on the way into work; it’s an efficient use of my time in the car.10:00 AM
+I often download course materials and listen to them on my way to work.10:00 AM

 Every Monday, I host a conference call with my team.
 I’ve found I have really been able to leverage skills learned thus far in JWMI at work and specifically on this call.
 I start the call with a motivational quote from a different person in our team every week.
 We also discuss what is going on in each person’s territory to get every brain in the game.6:30 PM